RajaHamdi33/CollectionMGMT/ReadMe.md

 # Ticket Collection Management Program

 Welcome to the `Ticket Collection Managment` repository.
 The goal of this program is to create a collection managment system that will showcase the use of Data structures and a few Algorithms to manage a collection of objects.
 In this collection managment system I will implement features that will allow us to collect and manage Tickets of our favorite movies, concerts, and other events attended.
+The User Interface will be a simple command-line enabling the user to add, remove, sort, and search for Tickets in the collection.
+A .txt file will be included to persist data between sessions and I have included exception handling to deal with bad user input as well as issue reading/writing to file.

 ## Overview:
 This program makes use of: